Professional development programs for people working in publishing.

 Communication Central relays such practical, business-building information through occasional workshops and the popular annual Be a Better Freelancer® conference, held every fall.
 The conference provides two types of presentations for entrepreneurial communicators—tools of the writing, editing and proofreading, etc., trade (Word, Acrobat, social media and more) and approaches to the freelance lifestyle (finding clients, marketing, pricing, networking and more), with “conceptual” topics (lifestyle, balancing work and family) as well.

 “Gateway to Success,” Communication Central’s 14th annual Be a Better Freelancer® conference, will be held over Columbus Day weekend, October 11–13, 2019, at the fabulous Chase-Park Plaza Hotel in St. Louis, MO — in a first-time partnership with the National Association of Independent Writers and Editors (NAIWE).
-We’re still organizing timing of the program, but most of the sessions and speakers are in place and registration is already open.
-For online, go to https://naiwe.com/conference/.
+We’re still organizing timing of the program, but most of the sessions and speakers are in place and registration is already open — and we’ve extended the early-bird deadline to August 1.
+To register online, go to https://naiwe.com/conference/.
+Don’t miss out on benefiting from the best rates for registration!

 For all but one of the past 13 years, this has been the only conference specifically for freelancers in the editorial world — writers, editors, proofreaders, indexers, desktop publishers, graphic artists, photographers, website creators, etc. Partnering with NAIWE is a very exciting new development for the event.
 Thanks to April Michelle Davis for being open to doing this together.
 We couldn't ask for a better, or better-organized, business partner!